grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 How to **investigate**:

 - Look at the disk space usage in the compactor's data volumes.
-- Look for an error with the string "no space left on device" to confirm that the compactor ran out of disk space.
+- Look for an error with the string `no space left on device` to confirm that the compactor ran out of disk space.

 How to **fix** it: